Zynga acquires Echtra, maker of Torchlight 3, to double down on RPG games – TechCrunch

-Games company Zynga has been on an acquisition tear the last several years to beef up its activity in particular in mobile and casual-puzzle games, spending over $3 billion to pick up a range of startups across Europe (specifically Turkey and Finland) in the process.
-Today, however, it’s taking a turn towards more immersive, highly graphic cross-platform experiences.
+Games company Zynga has been on an acquisition tear the last several years to beef up its activity, in particular in mobile and casual-puzzle games, spending over $3 billion to pick up a range of startups across Europe (specifically Turkey and Finland) in the process.
+Today, however, it’s taking a turn toward more immersive, highly graphic cross-platform experiences.
 The company has announced that it is acquiring San Francisco’s Echtra Games, the role-playing game publisher behind Torchlight III, which is available on Steam, XBox One, PS4 and Nintendo Switch.

 The team will be working on releasing a new title in partnership with Zynga’s NaturalMotion studio, the company said.
 No other details on that were released for now.